1. Your Entry-Level Resume Should Be More Than One Page

 MYTH or FACT?

 Myth.
 As an entry-level candidate, your resume should never exceed the two-page limit.
-According to research and insights from recruiting firms gathered by Employment BOOST, a top-rated career services firm, having a two-page resume actually hurts your chances and doesn’t help you come off as a highly qualified candidate.
+According to research and insights from recruiting firms gathered by Employment BOOST, a top-rated professional resume writing firm, having a two-page resume actually hurts your chances and doesn’t help you come off as a highly qualified candidate.
 On average, a recruiter will sort through hundreds of resumes when attempting to find a suitable candidate to fulfill an open position.
 By maintaining a professional resume that only highlights relevant experience, you’re able to keep the reader engaged and give a clear idea of your relevant experience.

 When creating your entry-level resume, it is important to only highlight the important professional accomplishments and experience you have acquired over the course of your career.
 A rule of thumb for the length of your resume should be one page for about 5-10 years of experience and that no more than 20 years of work reflected on the resume.
 Also, try not to include more than 3-4 bullet points for each job description.
 You don’t want to bore the hiring manager with too much content!

 2. There Is No Need for a Professional Summary